Omeed Malik: Early life and family

 Malik received his Juris Doctor degree from Emory University Law School and his bachelor's degree from Colgate University.
 In 1999, he was a spokesperson for U.S. representative Donald M. Payne, a Democrat of New Jersey.

 Career

 Brokerage industry and 2018 defamation claim

 Malik worked as a corporate lawyer at Weil, Gotshal & Manges in New York before joining MF Global and later Bank of America Merrill Lynch to run the prime brokerage business and to lead the emerging manager program.

 Malik left Bank of America in January 2018 to launch an advisory firm for hedge funds and alternative investment managers.
 Later reports indicated that Malik was forced out after investigations into allegations of inappropriate conduct, including unwanted advances toward women he worked with, which Malik disputed and filed a $100 million arbitration claim against Bank of America on the basis of defamation, retaliation, breach of contract, and discrimination against his Muslim background.
 In July 2018, Bank of America settled the case and paid Malik an eight-figure sum.

 Malik appeared on the Showtime television series Billions in a 2018 cameo role.
+In 2019, The Wall Street Journal reported that Malik used Status Labs to reduce the visibility of content related to his dispute with Bank of America.